FairSAM: Fair Classification on Corrupted Image Data Through Sharpness-Aware Minimization: Preliminary

-By focusing on minimizing loss across a neighborhood rather than a single point, SAM identifies parameter configurations that are less sensitive to small perturbations, thus leading to improved generalization and robustness.
+By minimizing loss over a neighborhood rather than a single point, SAM finds parameter configurations that are less sensitive to small perturbations and that generalize better under corruption.
 This property of SAM motivates our development of FairSAM, which extends SAM to also address fairness concerns across demographic subgroups under corrupted conditions.